Best mountain biking flat shoes 2024 – top-rated trail and gravity riding shoes tested by our experts

 (Image credit: Future)

-If you're starting out, riding with flat pedals is a great way to properly hone your riding skills using the correct techniques.
+If you're starting out, riding with flat pedals is a great way to hone your riding skills using the correct techniques.
 While clip-in shoes and pedals are great for pedaling efficiency, they're less useful when it comes to learning how to properly control your bike.

 Flat shoes and pedals are not just for novices though; many gravity-orientated pros prefer them to cleated shoes for their greater freedom, and they can still be very secure – especially when paired with the best MTB flat pedals.
 Dropping a foot through a sweeping turn is a pretty good feeling too.

 We're big fans of riding with flat pedals and know exactly what to look for in a riding shoe to keep your feet glued to the pedals while maximizing feel and comfort on the trail.
-The Five Ten Freerider Pro is our top pick, with the Pinnacle Cedar our best value recommendation.

 The quick list

-The best MTB flat pedal shoes
+The best mountain biking flat shoes

 Why trust BikePerfect Our cycling experts have decades of testing experience.
-We'll always share our unbiased opinions on bikes and gear.
+We\'ll always share our unbiased opinions on bikes and gear.
 Find out more about how we test.

-1. Best overall
+1. Best best mountain biking flat shoes overall

 Five Ten Freerider Pro shoes